ARISE-Initiative/robomimic/docs/introduction/getting_started.md

 # Getting Started

+TODO: this section needs to be modified - train_bc_rnn.py is not our preferred entrypoint, and the test.hdf5 is only meant for testing purposes, compared to one of the default robomimic datasets (e.g. Lift PH).
+We should move things around appropriately.

 This section discusses how to get started with the robomimic repository, by providing examples of how to train and evaluate models.

 ## Training Models